madbomb122/Win10Script/README.md

 Select option to run script <br />

 ## [](#header-2)Advanced Usage
 Use one of the following Methods
+(Bat file provided can run script, look in bat file for insructions)

 Change the variables you want (Bottom of Script) then run script with: <br />
    -Set Run